 Though yoga has roots in Hinduism, the practice in the United States is typically a physical and meditative activity that focuses on poses, breathing and sometimes chanting.
 Experts have said that yoga typically retains a “spiritual” element, however.

-Cobb County School Board Chairman David Chastain said the board “accepted responsibility to review the manner and make a decision” that was in the best interest for the district and the parties involved.
+Cobb County School Board Chairman David Chastain said the board “accepted responsibility to review the matter and make a decision” that was in the best interest for the district and the parties involved.

 “As with many challenging decisions, not everyone agreed, but the group voted and arrived at a consensus,” he said.

 Scamihorn said he voted against the agreement because the school district did “nothing wrong.”
 Anyone who signs a contract with Cobb County Schools works at the pleasure of the district and school board, and the system reserves the right to transfer any employee to any facility it sees fit, Scamihorn said.

 “That goes for me, too,” he said, referring to the time when he taught for 22 years at four different schools in the Cobb County School District.